Loan to Value Calculator

 But the disadvantages include:

-• Less choice of mortgages
+• You may have less choice of mortgages

 • Greater risk of negative equity if property prices fall